JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 <td>

-If this option is checked, similar line of code with different litarels will be considered different If this option is not checked, such lines will be recognized as duplicates.
+If this option is checked, similar line of code with different literals will be considered different If this option is not checked, such lines will be recognized as duplicates.

 ```Java